Can screenwriters negotiate their own screenwriting contracts?

 Before we move on to how you can negotiate your own contracts, we have to look at the two markets you'll be doing so within.

 The Wild West of the Film Industry

-We read about the deals and goings on of screenwriters, representation signings, producers, and production companies in the trades.
-Despite the fact that the trades write about such deals each and every week, there are double or triple the amount of deals happening on the fringe of the film industry that are never reported.
+We read about the deals and goings-on of screenwriters, representation signings, producers, and production companies in the trades.
+Even though the trades write about such deals each and every week, there are double or triple the amount of deals happening on the fringe of the film industry that are never reported.

 The types of movies within this Wild West platform — most of which star B, C, and D list actors — are being produced under budgets that range from $1 million to sometimes upwards of high tens of millions of dollars, depending on who is attached to star and what foreign territories are pre-sold.
 That's how stars like Nic Cage, Jean Claude Van Damme, and even Steven Seagal are still making profitable movies today.

 Independent films began to take on a whole new meaning — with much more grandeur — when the 1990s indie boom hit.
 The indie market has become the direct secondary market to Hollywood.
 It has created a shift in how films are being made, which gave birth to the aforementioned Wild West platform as well.

 The major studios are no longer behind a majority of movies being made.
 They handle the franchises, the tent poles, the blockbusters, and the high brow biopics and epic true stories.
 The films beyond those?
 The indie market develops and produces them, either in partnership with studios or through acquisitions made by the studios after the films have been developed or made.